 A “chart of accounts” is simply a listing of all the various accounts in your accounting system.
 We set up income accounts, expense accounts, asset accounts, etc.

-I am Terri Weiss, owner of Woodlake Bookkeeping Services.
+I am Terri Kapton, owner of Woodlake Bookkeeping Services.
 My bookkeeping experience goes back 10 years when I worked for a large church in the Chicago metropolitan area where I oversaw the business operations of the church which included building maintenance, accounts payable and receivable, bank and credit card reconciliation as well as payroll.

 I look forward to working with you in order to free you from the “books” and make you available to simply run your business.